-Fayal's principles of management: - In addition, Fayola listed out fourteen principles of management.
+Fayal's principles of management: - In addition, Fayal a listed out fourteen principles of management.
 They are:

-- 1.Division of labor: The more people specialize, the more efficiently they can perform their work.
-This principle is epitomized by the modern assembly line. - 2.Authority: Managers must give orders so that they can get things done.
-While their formal authority gives them the right to command, managers will not always compel obedience unless they have personal authority (such as relevant expertise) as well. - 3.Discipline: Members in an organization need to respect the rules and agreements that govern the organization.
-To Fayola, discipline results from good leadership at all levels of the organization, fair agreements. - 4.Unity of command: Each employee must receive instructions from only one person.
-Fayola belied that when an employee reported to more than one manager, conflicts in instructions and confusion of authority would ultimately result. - 5.Unity of direction: Those operations within the organization that have the same objective should be directed by only one manager using one plan. - 6.Subordination of individual interest to the common goal: In any undertaking, the interests of employees should not take precedence over the interests of the organization.
-As a whole. - 7.Remuneration: Compensation for work done should be fair to both employees and employers. - 8.Centralization: Decreasing the role of subordinates in decision making is centralization, increasing their roles is decentralization. - 9.The hierarchy: The lines of authority in an organization are often represented today by the neat boxes and lines of the organization chart that runs in order of rank from the top management to the lowest level of the enterprise. - 10.Order: Materials and people should be in the right place at the right time.
-People in particular, should be in the jobs or positions in which they are most suited. - 11.Equity: Manager should be both friendly and fair to their subordinates. - 12.Stability of staff: A high employee turnover rate undermines the efficient functioning of an organization. - 13.Initiative: Subordinates should be given the freedom to conceive and carry out their plans, even though some mistakes may result. - 14.Esprit de corps: Promoting team spirit will give the organization a sense of unity.
+Division of labour: - The more people specialize, the more efficiently they can perform their work.
+This principle is epitomized by the modern assembly line.

+Authority: - Managers must give orders so that they can get things done.
+While their formal authority gives them the right to command, managers will not always compel obedience unless they have personal authority (such as relevant expertise) as well.

+Discipline: - Members in an organization need to respect the rules and agreements that govern the organization.
+To Fayal, discipline results from good leadership at all levels of the organization, fair agreements

+Unity of command: - Each employee must receive instructions from only one person.
+Fayola belied that when an employee reported to more than one manager, conflicts in instructions and confusion of authority would ultimately result.

+Unity of direction: - Those operations within the organization that have the same objective should be directed by only one manager using one plan.

+Subordination of individual interest to the common goal: - In any undertaking, the interests of employees should not take precedence over the interests of the organization.
+As a whole.

+Remuneration: - Compensation for work done should be fair to both employees and employers.

+Centralization: - Decreasing the role of subordinates in decision making is centralization, increasing their roles is decentralization.

+The hierarchy: - The lines of authority in an organization are often represented today by the neat boxes and lines of the organization chart that runs in order of rank from the top management to the lowest level of the enterprise.

+Order: - Materials and people should be in the right place at the right time.
+People in particular, should be in the jobs or positions in which they are most suited.

+Equity: - Manager should be both friendly and fair to their subordinates.

+Stability of staff: - A high employee turnover rate undermines the efficient functioning of an organization.

+Initiative: - Subordinates should be given the freedom to conceive and carry out their plans, even though some mistakes may result.

+Esprit de corps: - Promoting team spirit will give the organization a sense of unity.